ctigaret/scipyen/README.md

 [Matlab](https://www.mathworks.com/products/matlab.html)
 and [Sage](https://www.sagemath.org/) for scientific programming environments 'outside' the Python universe.

-[^2]: Scipyen does contain some example analyses forkflows e.g. for mEPSC analysis, action potential analysis, LTP, and two-photon line scanning for fluorescence Ca^2+^ imaging.
+[^2]: Scipyen does contain some example analyses workflows e.g. for mEPSC analysis, action potential analysis, LTP, and two-photon line scanning for fluorescence Ca^2+^ imaging.
 These workflows are specific to the author's lab environment and they are in continuous development.

 [^3]: Electrophysiology data is represented using [NeuralEnsemble](https://github.com/NeuralEnsemble)'s python [neo](https://github.com/NeuralEnsemble/python-neo) package.